PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

 1) GPAW, Asap, Dacapo have their own native ASE interfaces.

-2) Jacapo, ABINIT, SIESTA, TURRBOMOLE, VASP, FLEUR, FHI-aims and MMTK have Python wrappers in the ASE package, but the actual codes are not part of ASE.
+2) Jacapo, ABINIT, SIESTA, DftbPlus, TURBOMOLE, VASP, FLEUR, FHI-aims and MMTK have Python wrappers in the ASE package, but the actual codes are not part of ASE.

 3) EMT is a pure python implementation of the Effective Medium Theory